ksharma377/Games/README.md

 # Games
-This repository contains various games developed for the web
+Games developed for the web